OPEC expected to stick to view of long-term oil demand rise

 Last year, OPEC saw oil demand reaching 108.2 million barrels per day in 2045, up from 90.6 million bpd in 2020.

-The group has been lowering the 2045 projection for the last few years citing changes to consumer behaviour brought about by the pandemic and competition from electric cars.
+The group steadily lowered the 2045 projection over the last few years, citing changes to consumer behaviour brought about by the pandemic and competition from electric cars.

+By contrast, this year OPEC is expected to increase the 2045 demand forecast, two sources said.

-Two former OPEC officials cited longer-term trends that will weigh on demand.
+Two former OPEC officials, however, cited longer-term trends that will weigh on demand.

 "Even oil-producing countries are interested in electrification because of pollution," said Hasan Qabazard, OPEC's head of research from 2006 to 2013, and a Kuwaiti.
 "In Kuwait, people are starting to buy electric cars."

-Qabazard last year said demand could peak within a decade but maybe later and hasn't since changed his view.
+Qabazard last year said demand could peak within a decade but maybe later and maintains that view.

 A former OPEC minister said the longer-term implications of the Ukraine war could encourage the shift towards renewables.